0x9ONU/Obsidian-Notes/2 - Graduate/1 - Year 1/Fall 2026/3 - Intro to VLSI/0 - Intro & Syllabus/Lecture 1 - Course Outcomes and Syllabus.md

 Meet 30 minutes-1 hour for the first 7 weeks, which will then become work time afterwards
 # 3. Action Items & Follow-Up
-- [ ] Get the Digital Integrated Circuits textbook for reference
+- [x] Get the Digital Integrated Circuits textbook for reference ✅ 2026-08-25